thierleft/2-5DUNet-supervised-vascular-segmentation-Kaggle/tutorial/README.md

 └── (other stuff is allowed, will be ignored if it doesn't match)
 ```

-to the following structure, including only the memory-mapped files that will be loaded more  efficiently than TIF series later during training or fine-tuning.
+to the following structure below, including only the memory-mapped files that will be loaded more efficiently than TIFF series later during training or fine-tuning.

 ```
 /path/to/preprocessed data folder  <-- folder to be passed as output